Docs

 security=1

-Rate information in the API response
+Usage quota in the API response

-Available in: Basic, Business and Premium Plan
+Available in: Basic and Business Plan

 {